 By Dr. Elizabeth Clarke,

-Pineville, LA (LC News) — Louisiana College will unveil a historical marker in honor of the late two-time governor of the State of Louisiana, Jimmie Davis, in a public ceremony May 7.
+Pineville, LA (LC News) — Louisiana Christian University will unveil a historical marker in honor of the late two-time governor of the State of Louisiana, Jimmie Davis, in a public ceremony May 7.

 The musician-turned-politician, Davis served as the governor from 1944-1948 and again from 1960-1964.
 Perhaps his most lasting legacy, however, is the Grammy-award winning song “You Are My Sunshine,” written in 1940 and named one of the greatest songs of the century by the Recording Industry Association of America.

-“Gov. Davis is one of Louisiana College’s most famous and successful alumni,” said President Rick Brewer.
+“Gov. Davis is one of Louisiana Christian University’s most famous and successful alumni,” said President Rick Brewer.
 “We are honored to pay tribute to his lasting legacy as governor and as a prolific songwriter and musician.”

 Former Louisiana State Sen. Jim Brown and local historians Michael Wynn and Mike Tudor, whose great-grandfather was a friend of Davis, will speak at the unveiling ceremony.

-Davis graduated from Louisiana College in 1924 with a degree in history and went on to earn his master’s degree at Louisiana State University, before starting a career in music and later politics.
+Davis graduated from Louisiana Christian University in 1924 with a degree in history and went on to earn his master’s degree at Louisiana State University, before starting a career in music and later politics.

 Known as the singing governor, Davis often performed for crowds on his campaign stops around Louisiana during his gubernatorial races.
 He was also a long-time Southern Baptist and recorded several gospel albums.